djalbat/yapp/README.md

 ### Other considerations

 Note that in all of the three use cases above you must call Yapp's `renderStyles()` method before you mount an instance of it.
-There is more on this in the section on styling Yapp further on.
+More details is given in the section on styling Yapp further on.

 Yapp will set its own height by default, based on its content.
 On the other hand its width is set to `100%`.
 So you will probably want to mount it in a containing element rather than the body element.
 If you are using Easy elements, for example, something like the following will do: